 StarPerú is based in Lima and offers routes between the city and Iquitos, Huánuco, Cusco, Pucallpa, Tarapoto, and Puerto Maldonado in Peru as well as flights to Santiago, Chile.
 Founded in 1997, this airline started as a cargo company but shifted to a commercial transit model in 2004.
 Baggage allowances for StarPerú are as follows:

-- Excess baggage: Anything beyond the checked baggage limits is considered excess baggage, for which you’ll have to pay $2.50 per additional kilogram up to 45 kilograms (99 pounds), for which you'll be charged $50.
+- Excess baggage: Anything beyond the checked baggage limits is considered excess baggage, for which you’ll have to pay $2.50 per additional kilogram up to 32 kilograms (70.5 pounds), luggage heavier than that will not be permitted on the plane.

 Based in Santiago, Chile, LATAM Airlines is one of the largest carriers in South America, with flights within Peru, Chile, Brazil, Argentina, Ecuador, and Columbia.
 Formerly known as LAN Airlines South America, LATAM was originally founded in 1929 and went through several iterations and services during its long history of operations until eventually privatizing into a major passenger airline company in the 1990s.
 Baggage allowances for LATAM Airlines are as follows: